The Government announced a new Job Retention Bonus to reward and incentivise employers who retain their furloughed employees:

 What happens after the CJRS claim?

-Once HMRC have received a claim and deemed it eligible for the grant, it will pay by BACS payment to a UK bank account.
+Once HMRC have received a claim and deemed it eligible for the grant, it will pay by BACS payment to a UK bank account, normally within six working days.
 Employers must pay the employees all the grant received for their gross pay and no fees can be charged from the money that is granted.
+It is important that you keep a copy of all records for six years, including the amount claimed and claim period for each employee, the claim reference numbers and your calculations and rationale in case HMRC need more information about your claim at a later date.
+For employees on flexible furlough, include usual hours worked including any calculations that were required and actual hours worked, confirmation that you have made a claim and pay their wages if you haven’t already.

 What proof will HMRC expect to see that the employee is not doing any work?